Cost & TCO

 What a Bare Welding Cobot Arm Actually Costs

-Reseller and distributor pricing compiled by third-party guides, rather than published by the manufacturers, puts a Universal Robots UR10e somewhere around 45,000 to 60,000 dollars without any welding package attached.
-FANUC’s CRX cobot line is estimated in the same kind of third-party content at roughly 40,000 dollars for smaller payload variants up to 100,000 dollars or more for the largest, with the CRX-20iA/L commonly cited around 58,000 dollars.
+Reseller and distributor pricing compiled by third-party guides, rather than published by the manufacturers, is the source for most of the bare arm figures below.
 No specific published pricing turned up for a bare ABB GoFa or Yaskawa HC10 arm in the sources checked for this guide, which is consistent with how tightly those two brands control pricing information outside their distributor networks.

 Two real exceptions exist.
-Standard Bots, a newer cobot manufacturer, publishes its own starting prices directly: its Core model at 37,000 dollars, Thor at 49,500 dollars, and Spark at 29,500 dollars.
-These are the manufacturer’s own numbers, not a reseller estimate, which makes them the most reliable figures in this entire category.
+Standard Bots, a newer cobot manufacturer, publishes its own starting prices directly, which are the manufacturer’s own numbers, not a reseller estimate, making them the most reliable figures in this entire category.

 What a Fully Deployed Welding Cobot Cell Costs

 The bare arm is rarely what a shop actually pays.
-Vectis Automation, a systems integrator building cobot welding cells, publishes real pricing on its own website: most fully integrated cobot welding or cutting systems run 95,000 to 140,000 dollars, with a stripped-down “Super DIY” package, where the customer supplies their own welder, torch and cable management, starting as low as 75,000 dollars.
-This is one of the very few places in the entire welding cobot market where a real, company-published price exists for a complete, deployed system.
+Vectis Automation, a systems integrator building cobot welding cells, publishes real pricing on its own website, one of the very few places in the entire welding cobot market where a real, company-published price exists for a complete, deployed system.
+The broader industry figures below are drawn from reseller and integrator content rather than a single named company.

 What Actually Drives the Gap Between Arm Price and Cell Price